kamilaworonicz-ba/digital-editorial-workflow/docs/03_process_diagrams.md

 # 3. Process Diagrams: Editorial–DTP Revision Workflow

-This document compares the current AS-IS chapter revision workflow with the proposed TO-BE process supported by a shared interactive layout preview.
+This document compares the current AS-IS chapter revision workflow with the proposed TO-BE process supported by the proposed solution, a shared Interactive layout preview.

-The overall revision cycle remains unchanged: the Managing Editor reviews the layout, required corrections are applied by the DTP Specialist, and the updated version is reviewed again until the material is ready for teacher focus-testing.
+The overall revision cycle remains unchanged: the Managing Editor reviews the layout, required corrections are applied by the DTP Specialist, and the updated version is reviewed again until the material is ready for teacher focus testing.
 The proposed solution changes how corrections are communicated, tracked and verified.

 ---